Michael Merzenich, PhD

 Dr. Michael Merzenich on Neuroplasticity

 Dr. Michael Merzenich talks about neuroplasticity and the capacity of the brain to change no matter your age.
 Previously the thinking was that brains mature and the wiring is fixed for life, but that is not the case as Dr. Merzenich points out.
 “We each have a unique machine (brain) that is just made for us,“ shares Dr. Merzenich.
-It turns out that our brains are not fixed for life as he points out.
-The ability to change is a life-long process.
+It turns out that the human brain is not fixed for life.
+As he points out, the ability to change is a life-long process.

 Mike Merzenich - What Makes Brains Conscious?